Colors Tamil

 Colors Tamil is an Indian Tamil language general entertainment pay television channel owned by JioStar, a joint venture between Viacom18 and Disney India on 19 February 2018.
 The channel's headquarters is in Chennai, Tamil Nadu.
 It primarily telecasts programs such as serials, reality shows and Tamil films.

 History

 On 19 February 2018, Colors Tamil's SD feed was rebranded from NXT, while the HD feed was previously known as ZAP.
 The channel partnership with Columbia Pictures for Hollywood movies.

-Sister Channels

-Star Vijay Super

-Star Vijay Super is an Indian Tamil language movie pay television channel owned by JioStar a Joint Venture between Viacom18 and Disney India.

-Star Vijay Takkar

-Star Vijay Takkar is an Indian Tamil youth oriented entertainment pay television channel owned by JioStar a Joint Venture between Viacom18 and Disney India that was launched on 10 October 2022 replacing former channel Star Vijay Music.